Secret Superstar: Box office

 Secret Superstar became one of the most profitable films of all time, grossing ₹905 crore, worldwide on a limited budget of ₹15 crore, with over % return on investment (ROI).
 The film is also the highest-grossing Indian film featuring a female protagonist, the highest-grossing 2017 Hindi film, the fourth highest-grossing Indian film worldwide, and the second highest-grossing Indian film overseas.
 In China, it is the fifth highest-grossing foreign film of 2018, and the second highest-grossing non-English foreign film ever (after Dangal).

 The film's worldwide gross was ₹101 crore by 31 October 2017, and then ₹150 crore by 18 January 2018 prior to its China release.
 Compared to its limited budget, Secret Superstar became one of the most profitable films of all time.
 Following its China release on 19 January 2018, it grossed more than ₹900 crore worldwide by 15 February 2018, on a budget of ₹15 crore, over % return on investment (ROI), one of the highest of all time.
 In comparison, only two films have exceeded $6,000% ROI at the US box office, Paranormal Activity (2009) and The Gallows (2015).

-It is the highest-grossing 2017 Hindi film, and the third-highest-grossing Hindi film of all time, behind only Dangal (2016) and Bajrangi Bhaijaan (2015).
-It is also the fourth-highest-grossing Indian film of all time, behind only Dangal, Baahubali 2: The Conclusion (2017) and Bajrangi Bhaijaan (2015), after surpassing Aamir Khan's own PK (2014).
-With Secret Superstar, Aamir Khan has become the only Indian actor with four films in the 500-crore club, after Dhoom 3 (2013), PK, and Dangal (2016), as well as the only Indian actor with three grossers, after PK and Dangal.
-Secret Superstar grossed ₹905 crore worldwide by 27 February 2018.